cjpais/burrito/README.md

 kick off the data processing pipeline for that `type`

 This is similar to when a new 'memory' is `stored`.
 Upon recieving the request to store a new 'memory', a pipeline is kicked off to process the data and store it in the filesystem.
+The first step of the pipeline is to store the file on the filesystem.
+First the file is hashed.
+This hash is used to create a directory with the name of the hash, and then the file is stored in that directory.

 The pipeline is one of the fundamental units at this point in time.
 It is meant to be easily flexible and extensible.
 So much so that the client may be able to invoke it's